A Message from the Dean

 Observe our people at work in the world-class Delaware Physical Therapy Clinic.
 Our Physical Therapy Program’s long-standing, highly-respected reputation in its field now has a tremendous facility to match.
 The program has doubled in size and more and more patients are on their personal road to recovery.
 And this state of the art clinic is open to the public and serving patients every weekday.

-Look at all of the Delawareans who visit our Nurse Managed Health Center (NHMC), where long waits and rushed medical visits simply have no place.
-Equipped with interdisciplinary, prevention-focused primary care, wellness services, and telehealth technology, NHMC is relentlessly focused on taking the time to treat the whole person in our inviting 5,000 square feet space.
+Look at all of the Delawareans who visit our Nurse Managed Primary Care Center (NMPCC), where long waits and rushed medical visits simply have no place.
+Equipped with interdisciplinary, prevention-focused primary care, wellness services, and telehealth technology, NMPCC is relentlessly focused on taking the time to treat the whole person in our inviting 5,000 square feet space.
 Our comprehensive, coordinated, and compassionate care makes all the difference.
 We’re focused on primary care and prevention.
 Our nutrition students, exercise science students, behavioral health students, and health coaches all have a hand in pulling together health plans and getting people on their way to living life to the fullest.

-Peer across the street to the Fred Rust Ice Arena where our concussion researchers in our Kinesiology & Applied Physiology department are uncovering the variables to make future contact and collision sport athletes safer – whether they’re playing for the Hens or lacing up for the first time in youth sports.
+Peer across the street to the Human Performance Lab where our concussion researchers in our Kinesiology & Applied Physiology department are uncovering the variables to make future contact and collision sport athletes safer – whether they’re playing for the Hens or lacing up for the first time in youth sports.

 Put on your scrubs and watch our School of Nursing students in action at our simulation laboratories, where our faculty are using technology and Healthcare Theatre simulated patients to allow our students to practice communication and clinical skills in a realistic environment.